junkdog/sift/README.md

 A tool to model and analyze the design of systems from java class files.

 ## Features
-- CLI tool for building and querying "system models" from parsed .class files.
+- CLI tool for building, querying and [diff-ing][diff] "system models" from parsed .class files.
 - System models consist of Entities and are produced by Instrumenter Pipelines.
 - Instrumenter Pipelines provide knowledge about technology stacks for bytecode analysis.
 - Declarative DSL for additional, user-defined pipelines.